 “We all need more power.
 The country is growing.
 And I would much rather have wind than burning coal or a nuclear power plant.”

 “I think it’s kind of exciting.
 I really do.
 And I’m not offended by the looks of them.
 When I first seen ’em out west traveling to some of our horse sales, I thought they were beautiful.
 I thought they were majestic.”

 Farmer and Wind Energy Steering

 Isabella County, MI

-No project is possible without the support of the landowners who help us harvest the wind.
+No project is possible without the support of the landowners who help us harvest the wind and the sun.
 If you think your property might be suitable for renewable energy, we’d like to hear from you.
 Just drop us a line.

 Hear about how wind energy has benefited local communities, directly from the people who live and work among the turbines.

 Careful placement of our turbines is part of what helps Apex accelerate the shift to a world powered by clean electricity, responsibly.
 Find out how we select turbine locations.

 You may be asking “Why here?”
 In this video, a few of our developers talk about just what we look for in a potential project area, and how we work with the landowners who live there.